High School Spanish Immersion Programs in Costa Rica & Ecuador | Amazing Summer Student Travel Programs

 As you can see…

-Our Spanish immersion for teens trips to Costa Rica are more than just educational student travel and Spanish summer camps.
+Our summer Spanish immersion for teens trips are more than just educational student travel and Spanish summer camps.
 We are Spanish teachers and intentionally integrate the four components below into our Spanish immersion programs so that our students can actually say they have Spanish as a practical skill for their futures.

-Click the links above to learn more about the 4 main components of our High School Spanish immersion programs in Costa Rica.
-It’s not hard to see how our trips are different than other student travel programs.
+Click the links above so that you can learn more about the 4 main components of our summer High School Spanish immersion programs in Costa Rica.
+You will see how our trips are different than other student travel programs.

 For more details from Leslie Foster, director of high school Spanish immersion & student travel programs, watch this pre-recorded informational webinar: